Saxena12Mohit/ShriGanesha/README.md

 4. ![Screenshot 4](./Screenshots/Services1.png)
 5. ![Screenshot 5](./Screenshots/Services2.png)

-(Note: Ensure that the screenshots are named as `screenshot1.png`, `screenshot2.png`, etc. and are located in the `/Screenshots` directory.)

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine: